martinnobis/covid-exposure-sites/README.md

 ## Deployment

 Deploy Functions first so that I get the URLs of the endpoints to put into the frontend.
+No longer needed when using the httpsCallable endpoints.

 ### Functions